 - Dr. Nenad Misura

 Canine glaucoma is a serious and painful eye condition that robs dogs of their sight and quality of life.
 This eye condition demands immediate attention and lifelong management.
-Fortunately, there are plenty of treatment options available.
+Fortunately, there are plenty of treatment and management options available.

 All you need to do is stay alert and keep a close eye on your best friend.